SC24RebuttalMIXQ/Rebuttal/README.md

 | :---                     |    :----:   |          ---: |  ---:        |  ---:    |  ---:    |  ---:   |  ---:   |
 | TFLOPS                     | 48.007      | 93.591      | 141.468      | 213.711 | 278.463 | 347.504 | 399.033 |
 | TFLOPS  (0.1% outliers)    | 23.793     | 67.470       | 115.640       | 208.781 | 255.095 | 305.948 | 351.168 |

+### For Reviewer 3

+We have implemented an end-to-end text generation in TRT-LLM by desigening trt-llm plugging.
+The code is shown in [MixQ-TRT-LLM-end-to-end]